stepanenko/go-info/README.md

 Go is a statically typed, compiled, open source programming language designed by Google and first appeared in 2009.

-Go is very popular for server-side projects, but it is also very popular for writing Command Line Interfaces (CLIs) because the binaries can be statically linked.
+Go is very popular for server-side projects, but it is also very popular for writing CLIs because the binaries can be statically linked.

 Compiled - code is compiled ahead of execution.